 Spring in Southern California is a truly special time – the whole area comes alive with pretty blooms and colorful wildflowers.
-There are many places to experience the season in Southern California (like seeing the ranunculus flowers in Carlsbad), but one of the best is to see the Chino Hills State Park wildflowers.
+There are many places to experience the season in Southern California (like seeing the poppies in Lancaster and the ranunculus flowers in Carlsbad), but one of the best is to see the Chino Hills State Park wildflowers.

 I never even knew this place existed, but as soon as I saw photos of it, I knew I would have to go.
 Imagine lush green hillsides, with vivid orange poppies and purple wildflowers.
 Or later in the spring, the entire landscape being covered with yellow mustard flowers, for as far as the eye can see.